pfsense/docs/source/vpn/ipsec/ipsec-status.rst

 -------

 Shows the contents of the IPsec Security Association Database.
-There should be one for each “direction” between *public peer addresses* of an active IPsec tunnel.
+There should be one for each "direction" between *public peer addresses* of an active IPsec tunnel.

 SPD Tab